ey242/KiVA/README.md

 * We provide the individual PNG images for each object (sourced from [1] and [2]) in its original format under the untransformed objects folder.
 In particular, we used achiral objects for rotation and reflection (Achiral Objects for Reflect, 2DRotation folder), planar objects for resize (Planar Objects for Resize folder) to avoid ambiguous object transformations.

-The python scripts that run the experiments (as outlined below) use the images under the stimuli folder to construct our trial.
+The python scripts that run the experiments (as outlined below) use the images under the transformed objects folder to construct our trial.

 ## Benchmarking the Models